Soundwave (Transformers)

-Soundwave is a fictional robot character appearing in various Transformers continuity lines within the Transformers franchise.
-His most commonly depicted disguise is that of a cassette recorder.
-Throughout most of his incarnations, he is an underlying loyal lieutenant of the Decepticon leader, Megatron.
-He is also commonly depicted as Megatron's communications officer and in some versions, only speaks when mocking the Autobots.
+Soundwave is a fictional robot character in the Transformers franchise.
+Throughout most of his incarnations, he is a loyal lieutenant of the Decepticon leader, Megatron.
+He is also commonly depicted as Megatron's communications officer and has the ability to transform into a cassette deck.
+His cassette deck form is able to hold his robotic minions, which turn into cassette tapes.